cloudmesh-community/fa18-523-57/project-report/report.md

     When we plotted a heat map for Eastern Pacific region, we see that the major portion of  storms are concentrated in the ocean itself and then as they make landfall the storms decrease in number.

 We have created an interactive map showing the distribution of different storm categories and regions.
-The interactive html files are available in our <> folder and code for the interactive maps is available in our jupyter notebook.
+The interactive html files are available in our <https://github.com/cloudmesh-community/fa18-523-57/tree/master/project-report/images/interactive> folder and the code for these interactive maps is available in our jupyter notebook.

 ## Machine Learning